 });

-// This event will fire only using the LocalStorage option and if there's Split data stored in the browser.
+// This event fires only using the LocalStorage option and if there's Split data stored in the browser.

 client.once(client.Event.SDK_READY_FROM_CACHE, function () {